-On desktop I’d use ARB crunchers multi back calculator (Click here to visit) or download the dutching app calculator from the app store.
-All you then do is add the prices to the calculator and set your back amount, this can be seen in the image below.
+On my desktop, I use the ARB crunchers multi-back calculator (Click here to visit) or the dutching app calculator on my phone.
+All I need to do is add the prices to the calculator and set your back amount, this can be seen in the image below.

 This image is using Betfair as the price guide and it includes the 5% commission on each of the bets.
 As you can see from the image we have a total stake of £27.26 and a total return of between £13.01 & £13.08 as long as one of the four wins.
 This means a 47% profit and is the equivalent of backing these four teams to win at 1.47.